Prem-ium/Auto-StockTrader/README.md

 `ALLY_AI` = A stringified JSON array containing your Ally Investment account name + numbers, separated by commas.

 - In [Ally Invest Settings Webpage](https://live.invest.ally.com/settings), you will need to change the default orders on the settings for all accounts to be a small penny stock for default stock ticker to miminize risk, Market, & Quantity: 1.
+Otherwise, running the automation script will buy 100 shares by default or whatever number you've previously entered into Ally default order settings.

 `FIRSTRADE_AI` = A stringified JSON array containing your FirstTrade Investment account numbers, separated by commas.